As CBSE battles unprecedented crisis, board chief Anita Karwal missing in action: Top 10 developments

 5. A special investigation team comprising two deputy commissioners of police, four assistant commissioners of police and five inspectors has been set up to investigate the matter.

-6. Congress president Rahul Gandhi today targeted Prime Minister Narendra Modi.
+6. Congress president Rahul Gandhi has targeted Prime Minister Narendra Modi.
 He took to Twitter and shared a post saying, “कितने लीक? डेटा लीक ! आधार लीक !
 SSC Exam लीक !
 Election Date लीक !
 CBSE पेपर्स लीक ! हर चीज में लीक है , चौकीदार वीक है #BasEkAurSaal”

-7. The Congress today demanded that HRD Minister Prakash Javadekar and CBSE Chairperson Anita Karwal be sacked following reports that the Class 10 mathematics and the Class 12 papers had been leaked.
+7. The Congress has demanded that HRD Minister Prakash Javadekar and CBSE Chairperson Anita Karwal be sacked following reports that the Class 10 mathematics and the Class 12 papers had been leaked.

 8. Union HRD minister Prakash Javadekar in a media briefing said, “This (paper leak) has been breach by the culprits and we will not let any culprit go scot-free.
 The police is on the job and I am very sure, they will nab the culprits as they have done in case of the SSC exam leak case.
 We have also instituted an internal inquiry.”